sentry-demos/ios/README.md

     - `sentry-cli login` (see [`sentry-cli` docs](https://docs.sentry.io/product/cli/) for more info) and use an **org-level** auth token from the `demo` org

 ## Run
-Open Xcode and click the "Play" button or press ⌘R
+Open EmpowerPlant.xcodeproj in Xcode and click the "Play" button or press ⌘R

 ## Creating release and uploading app